 Notes

-- Essential oils that are safe for children: lavender, chamomile, tea tree.
-Don’t add more than 20 drops if you will be using this cream for young children.
+- Essential oils that are generally safe for children: lavender, chamomile, tea tree.
+Don’t add more than 10 drops if you will be using this cream for young children.

 - Essential oils for dry skin: lavender is best.
 Other options include rose, geranium, chamomile, sandalwood, frankincense.